Skip to content

 Walking

-Whether you enjoy a relaxing stroll or a longer hike over varied terrain, walking at Gibside offers opportunities to see the architecture or venture into the wider estate.
+Whether you enjoy a relaxing stroll or a longer hike over varied terrain, walking at Gibside offers opportunities to see historic ruins or venture into the wider estate.

-Its peaceful surroundings have rest spots aplenty, perfect for pausing to watch wildlife and to enjoy views across the landscape, within the garden and over the Derwent Valley.
+Its peaceful surroundings have rest spots aplenty, perfect for pausing to watch wildlife and to enjoy views across the landscape and over the Derwent Valley.

 There are four marked walks to choose from, with each taking you on a different route around the 18th-century landscape garden.